-There has been no other material adverse change in the prospects of the Company or the Group since the date of the audited consolidated annual financial statements of the Group for 2020.
+There has been no other material adverse change in the prospects of the Company or the Group since the date of the audited consolidated annual financial statements of the Group for 2021.

-There has been no significant change in in the financial performance of the Company or the Group since the date of the audited consolidated annual financial statements of the Group for 2020.
+There has been no significant change in the financial performance of the Company or the Group since the date of the audited consolidated annual financial statements of the Group for 2021.

-As of the date of this Base Prospectus there is no information on any known trends, uncertainties, demands, commitments or events that are reasonably likely to have a material effect on the Company's or the Group's prospects or the industries in which the Company or the Group operates.
+As of the date of this Base Prospectus there is no information on any known trends, uncertainties, demands, commitments or events (except for those indicated in the Section "Risk Factors") that are reasonably likely to have a material effect on the Company's or the Group's prospects or the industries in which the Company or the Group operates.